Tree sponsorship scheme

 Your name and your dedication (optional) will be added to our list of tree sponsors.

-Currently trees can be sponsored for Happy Mount Park in Morecambe, Ryelands Park , north Lancaster, or Greaves Park, south Lancaster.
+Currently trees can be sponsored for Happy Mount Park in Morecambe, Williamson Park, Ryelands Park, or Greaves Park in Lancaster.
 We hope to add more locations in the future.

 Some parish councils are also taking part in the scheme - please contact your local parish council to find out if trees can be sponsored where you live.